Il Paradiso: History

 In 1577, a fire destroyed part of the Doge's Palace, including a 14th-century fresco by Guariento depicting the Coronation of the Virgin.
 The painting was situated behind the throne on which the doge and wealthy aristocrats took seats among the Great Council during their gatherings.
 Various artists received detailed directions on content and composition, with the central thought being the recreation of the visual aspects of the destroyed work.
-The main goal was to imitate the aesthetic power of the destroyed art work as closely as possible.
+The main goal was to imitate the aesthetic power of the destroyed artwork as closely as possible.
 A competition to replace the damaged painting was held.
 The contestants submitted highly varied sketches.
 Paolo Veronese and Francesco Bassano were chosen to complete the enormous artwork in tandem, but Veronese died before the work began and the commission was reassigned to Tintoretto.
 Tintoretto presented two sketches, both unlike the final version; this was his last major work and it was completed mostly by his workshop under the direction of his son, Domenico.
 This gigantic canvas—one of the world's largest paintings, almost 25 m long—was painted in sections, in the large main hall of the Scuola della Misericordia.

 The main premise of Tintoretto's Paradise was Jesus Christ, as opposed to Mary, who was secondary and depictions of the Annunciation were removed, giving more power to the image of Christ being superior to Mary.
-However both figures had to be included in order to remain true to the theme of paradise that was demonstrated in Guariento's original work.
+However, both figures had to be included in order to remain true to the theme of paradise that was demonstrated in Guariento's original work.
 Multitudinous crowds of angels as well as saints intentionally evoke the idea of a Last Judgment.
 This served as a reminder to council attendees to be mindful of their actions and morals as there will be consequences in the end.

 It can be assumed that most painters who have graced Tintoretto's more advanced age when receiving a project on such a scale as the Doge's Palace was, would have hesitated.
-The massive nature of the masterpiece demanded aggressive physical labor in order to make any notable progress.
-Tintoretto was able to finish an example diagram of the final work, but was unable to carry out the task of completing the final work in full.
+The massive nature of the masterpiece demanded aggressive physical labour in order to make any notable progress.
+Tintoretto was able to finish an example diagram of the final work but was unable to carry out the task of completing the final work in full.
 Echols and Ilchman explain in their book Tintoretto: Artist of Renaissance Venice, "[Tintoretto] lacked the strength to climb up and down the scaffolding and put the final touches on his canvas.
 So he passed that task on to [his son] Domenico."

 Tintoretto himself painted several generous portions of ceiling panel just for the intricate project.
-His additions put emphasis on the city of Venice's unique political structure, showcased its civil rights, military prowess and achievements.
+His additions put emphasis on the city of Venice's unique political structure, and showcased its civil rights, military prowess and achievements.
 This was whilst also celebrating the city's unique form of government, touted civic freedom, and exemplifying Venice's equality within the Holy Roman Empire and the papacy as well.